 The Department of Psychology is committed to funding students who are admitted to Masters and Doctoral programs.
 Funding through various opportunities is available, including: Graduate Teaching Assistantships (GTA), Graduate Service Assistantships (GSA), Graduate Research Assistantships (GRA), Sessional instruction (SESS), Board of Graduate Studies Research Scholarships (BGSRS), University Graduate Tuition Scholarships (IGTS), and CSAHS Dean's Scholarships.

-The average level of funding provided over the last two academic years (2014/2015 and 2015/2016) through such opportunities was $23,200 for 1st-year Master’s students and $24,800 for 1st-year Doctoral students.
-And while the average funding fluctuates slightly from year to year, we guarantee a minimum of $15,890/year for Master students and $17,500/year for Doctoral students.
+While the average funding fluctuates from year to year, for 2019/2020 funding packages included a minimum of $17,000/year for two years in the Master's program, and $20,000/year for Doctoral students.
 The University of Guelph is also firmly committed to ensuring competitive funding through several offer-matching programs.

-Students are also permitted to receive assistance from more than one source concurrently, and thus increase yearly stipend with SSHRC/NSERC/CIHR or OGS scholarships.
+Students are also permitted to receive assistance from more than one source concurrently, such as the SSHRC/NSERC/CIHR or OGS scholarships.